allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 excerpt: >
     What would you say if we stored 1,000 records in a database, and the database claimed that there were only 998 of them?
-    Or, if we created a database storing sets of values and in some cases the database would claim that some element is in that set, while it is not in fact?
+    Or, if we created a database storing sets of values and in some cases the database would claim that some element is in that set, while in fact it was not?
 It definitely must be a bug, right?
     It turns out such behavior is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
-    In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a bit.
+    In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a little.
 ---

 One of the [four fundamental](https://en.wikipedia.org/wiki/ACID) features of transactional databases is durability.
 It says that once a transaction is committed, the stored data remains available even if the database crashes.
-To put it in a nutshell, if we upload some information into the database, we must be able to read it later, no matter what happens.
+If we upload some information into the database, we must be able to read it later, no matter what happens.

 It is so elementary that we frequently don’t even think about it: if we save a record with the ’42’ value in a database, we will get ’42’ every time we read that record, until the next modification.
-The durability concept can be generalized somewhat, in this manner to consider not only transactional databases but also such ones that do not provide transactions.
+The durability concept can be generalized somewhat, by considering not only transactional databases but those that do not provide transactions.
 After all, in each of them, after a correct write we can be sure that the stored information is in the database and we have access to it.

-But it turns out that there are databases that provide us with solutions making that the durability idea — even in this generalized form — is no longer so obvious.
+But it turns out that there are databases that provide us with solutions making that the concept of durability — even in this generalized form — no longer so obvious.
 What would you say if we stored 1,000 records in a database, and the database claimed that there were only 998 of them?
-Or, if we created a database storing sets of values and in some cases the database would claim that an element is in that set, while it is not in fact?
+Or, if we created a database storing sets of values and in some cases the database would claim that an element is in that set, while in fact it was not?
 Seeing such a behavior many would probably start looking for an error.
 However, behavior like this is not necessarily an error, as long as we use a database that implements probabilistic algorithms and data structures.
 Solutions based on these methods allow some inaccuracy in the results, but in return they are able to provide us with great savings in the resources used.
-More interesting is that there is a good chance that you are already using such a base.
+More interesting is that there is a good chance that you are already using such a DB.

 In this post we will learn about two probability-based techniques, perform some experiments and consider when it is worth using a database that lies to us a bit.